Pierwsze wyjście z mroku

-Pierwsze wyjście z mroku (First Emergence from Darkness) is a debut album by the Polish rock band Coma, released on May 17, 2004.
+Pierwsze wyjście z mroku (English: First Emergence from Darkness) is the debut studio album by the Polish rock band Coma, released on May 17, 2004.

 The album consists of both ballad-like tracks ("Leszek Żukowski", "Pasażer", "100 tysięcy jednakowych miast") and harder songs (e.g. "Czas globalnej niepogody", "Zbyszek").

-In 2005 the album was granted polish music award Fryderyk in Rock category.
+In 2005, the album was granted Polish music award Fryderyk in Rock category.